Charities that funded Cage, one time supporter of IS's Emwazi, under pressure

 The group's other main funder, according to Qureshi, is the Network for Social Change, which describes itself as "a group of individuals providing funding for progressive social change".

-The Network for Social Change said its vehicle for donating to non charitable projects, Funding for Social Change Limited, had not funded Cage since 2008.
+The Network for Social Change Charitable Trust said its vehicle for donating to non charitable projects, Funding for Social Change Limited, had not funded Cage since 2008.

 "Funding for Social Change Limited is not and never has been a main funder of Cage," a spokesperson for the organisation said in an email.
 "It provided Cage with a non-charitable grant of 15,000 pounds in 2008 and has not funded it since."